strohs/wordle-solver-java/README.md

 ### Data files used
-`dictionary.txt` This file contains all the five-letter words used by wordle along with the "occurrence count" of that word.
+`dictionary.txt` This file contains 12,947 five-letter words used by wordle along with the "occurrence count" of that word.
 This data is taken from Google Books' [Ngram Viewer](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html).